pranavgade20/htcpcp-impl/README.md

 # htcpcp-impl
 This project implements a client and server conforming to RFC2324 HTCPCP/1.0 (Hyper Text Coffee Pot Control Protocol).

 The RFC was originally intended to be an April Fools' joke, but Error 418 (I'm a teapot) has gained popularity as a classic easter egg in developer circles, so we decided to implement a server and a client conforming to this protocol to communicate.

+## Documentation
+You can find detailed doxygen generated documentation here: [htcpcp-implementation-docs.netlify.app](https://htcpcp-implementation-docs.netlify.app/)

 ## Building and Usage
 1. Use cmake to build.